NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_03_asxckiikt5.md

 - Multi level Marketing

 Notes:
-- Illustrate two example __used to introduce concepts__ in the book
+- The first two points illustrate two example __used to introduce concepts__ in the book
-	- Example of consistency introduced the __commitement effect__
+	- The thief experiment is the example of consistency used to introduce the __commitement effect__
-	- Introduce the __tactics to obtain commitement__ + how long the pow stayed under the influence - an other (slightly different) definition for the same effect (theory date back to 1957)
+	- The Chinese POW example is used to Introduce the many __tactics used to obtain commitement__ In addition to illustrate this example I also look at how long the POW stayed under the influence of this effect.
+- Cognitive Dissonance is an other (slightly different) definition for the same effect (theory date back to 1957) that is illustrated by an interesting experiment
-	- Illustrated by a cool experiment

-- What it is
-	-How sellers dedicate everything to those comapnies __focus on consistency__
+- We see what is Multi Level Marketing as well as how sellers dedicate everything to those comapnies with a __focus on consistency__

 >>>>>
 ## Consistency: The principle of consistency